CrazySJ07/CrazySJ07/README.md

 ## Related Repositories 📂

-- [HITK-TECH-Community/HITK_Tech_Community](https://github.com/HITK-TECH-Community/HITK_Tech_Community) : The repository containing all the broadcasts done by HITK-TECH-Community
+- [ITESA-DYPCOE/community](https://github.com/ITESA-DYPCOE/community) : The repository containing all the sessions done by ITESA-Community

 ## Community 👥